ambujtewari/stats306-winter2021/README.md

 If you think you need accommodation for a disability, please let me know at your earliest convenience.
 Some aspects of this course, the assignments, the in-class activities, and the way the course is usually taught may be modified to facilitate your participation and progress.
 As soon as you make me aware of your needs, we can work with the Office of Services for Students with Disabilities (SSD) to help us determine appropriate academic accommodations.
 SSD (734-763-3000; http://ssd.umich.edu/) typically recommends accommodations through a Verified Individualized Services and Accommodations (VISA) form.
 Any information you provide is private and confidential and will be treated as such.

+## Mental Health and Well-Being

+Students may experience stressors that can impact both their academic experience and their personal well-being.
+These may include academic pressures and challenges associated with relationships, mental health, alcohol or other drugs, identities, finances, etc. If you are experiencing concerns, seeking help is a courageous thing to do for yourself and those who care about you.
+If the source of your stressors is academic, please contact me so that we can find solutions together.
+For personal concerns, U-M offers a variety of resources, many which are listed on the [Resources for Student Well-being](https://wellbeing.studentlife.umich.edu/resources-list) webpage.
+You can also search for additional well-being resources [here](https://wellbeing.studentlife.umich.edu/well-being-resources).

 ## Schedule

 Lecture No. | Date | Topic | Reading Assignment